 Angel was one of only six athletes in the country to represent Team USA at the first two World Championships ever contested for female boxers.
-In addition, she served as Captain of Team USA at the second World Championships held in Antalya, Turkey.
-Angel went on to win multiple national titles and was ranked first in the US and eighth in the world, showcasing her talent from Istanbul to Madison Square Garden.
+She went on to win multiple national titles and was ranked #8 in the world, showcasing her talent from Istanbul to Madison Square Garden.
 The focus of Angel’s competitive career drastically changed when she reached the mandatory retirement age for Olympic boxers without having realized her Olympic dream simply because she is female.
 Taking her fight outside the ring, Angel’s new mission was to work to ensure that no other female boxer would be denied their Olympic dream simply because of their gender.

 Colette Herrick is the owner and CEO of Insight Shift, a Utah-based firm since 2003.
 A highly experienced Executive/Leadership Coach, Strategic Facilitator, and Organizational Consultant, clients have described her as “compassionately insightful.”
 She builds trust quickly by evoking courageous conversations through the art of skillful questions, mindful attention, and a thoughtful curiosity of each client’s unique experiences and aspirations.